-\paragraph{Canonical choice of maximizer:} Among all possibility functions $g$ that optimize the CBO, a natural canonical representative is the standard possibilistic posterior $g^{\star}_{\textnormal{max}}$.
+\textbf{Canonical choice of maximizer:} Among all $g$ that optimize the CBO, a natural canonical representative is the standard possibilistic posterior $g^{\star}_{\textnormal{max}}$.
 However, one must be careful with terminology: $g^{\star}_{\textnormal{max}}$ is an extremum of the CBO, which means it assigns the largest/smallest possibility degrees and is therefore the most/least \emph{permissive} (i.e. informative) representative of the equivalence class of solutions.
 Choosing $g^{\star}_{\textnormal{max}}$ is natural because it is the sup/inf-envelope of all maximizers/minimizers, stable under maxitive combination, and \begin{enumerate*}[label=\roman*)] \item \emph{for the lower CBO}, does not introduce any extra, arbitrary information, \item \emph{for the upper CBO}, does not forgo any of the available information in the likelihood and/or in the prior. \end{enumerate*}

-\paragraph{Recovering the posterior:} Possibilistic Bayesian inference can thus be understood as the optimisation of a possibilistic analogue of the ELBO: the CBO.
-Unlike the probabilistic case, this optimisation generally admits multiple solutions, but the standard maxitive posterior $g^{\star}_{\textnormal{max}}$ stands out as the natural choice -- it is an extremum among the optimisers and serves as the canonical representative of the updated possibility distribution.
+\textbf{Recovering the posterior:} Possibilistic Bayesian inference can thus be understood as the optimization of a possibilistic analogue of the ELBO: the CBO.
+Unlike the probabilistic case, this optimization generally admits multiple solutions, but the standard maxitive posterior $g^{\star}_{\textnormal{max}}$ stands out as the natural choice -- it is an extremum among the optimizers and serves as the canonical representative of the updated possibility distribution.